Slovenia Country Commercial Guide

 Overview

-Goods and services imported for sale in Slovenia must comply with prescribed standards and technical regulations and be certified by an authorized institution, if so prescribed by the appropriate ministry.
-Where there is no authorized institution for certification, the Republic of Slovenia’s Standards and Metrology Institute will issue a certificate.
+Slovenia recognizes all EU and international standards for trade.
+Goods and services imported for sale in Slovenia must comply with prescribed standards and technical regulations and be certified by an authorized institution, if so, prescribed by the appropriate ministry.
+Where there is no authorized institution for certification, Slovenia’s Standards and Metrology Institute will issue a certificate.
 Certificates issued abroad are valid in Slovenia if there is a mutual recognition agreement between the issuing authority and the local issuing institution.
 Health, veterinary, phytosanitary, or ecological control is obligatory for some types of products such as foodstuffs and animals.
-The Slovenian Standards Institute is available to answer all questions pertaining to standards at sist@sist.si
+The Slovenian Standards Institute is available to answer all questions pertaining to standards at sist@sist.si.

-All technical goods and consumer durables imported into Slovenia must include technical instructions, a written guarantee statement, and, if necessary, instructions for use.
+All technical goods and consumer durables imported into Slovenia must include technical instructions, a written guaranteed statement, and, if necessary, instructions for use.
 In addition, the importer must guarantee product servicing and the supply of spare parts.
 A declaration including the name and type of product, name of manufacturer, and other prescribed data should be attached to the product.
 All such documents and declarations must be in Slovene.

 If a contract with a foreign person, regulations of a foreign country, or a bilateral or international agreement requires that export or import goods be shipped with documents certified by a competent authority, the Chamber of Commerce and Industry of Slovenia or an authorized customs organization is the competent authority.
 If the regulations of the country in which the documents are to be used stipulate that the documents must be issued by a state body, the Ministry of Foreign Affairs is the competent issuing authority in Slovenia.